Former Ireland prop Gary Halpin dies aged 55

 A free spirit and a great character with a wonderful sense of humour, Halpin represented Blackrock College, Wanderers, Leinster, London Irish and Harlequins during his career.

-Educated at Rockwell College, Halpin was a dual international sportsman, playing schools rugby for Ireland while at Rockwell College, before accepting a scholarship to the University of Manhattan.
-He won the 35lb weight throw at 1988 NCAA Division 1 indoor collegiate championships in the hammer and earned All American status on four occasions.
-He represented Ireland in the 1987 World Athletics Championship in Rome.
+Educated at Rockwell College, Halpin was a dual international sportsman, playing schools rugby for Ireland while at Rockwell College, before accepting a scholarship to Manhattan College.
+He won the 35lb weight throw at the 1988 NCAA Division 1 indoor collegiate championships and earned All American status for his throwing on four occasions.

 Upon returning to Ireland in 1989, he joined Wanderers, toured North America with the Irish senior squad, and the following year made his debut against England at Twickenham.
 He won his 11th and final cap of a five-year international career in a 1995 World Cup quarter-final defeat to France.